Accessible to All: A History of Accessible Programing at the Albright-Knox Art Gallery

 Matter at Hand continued to serve the special needs populations of Western New York, with the James H. Cummings Foundation endowment continuing to be a major source for the program’s operating support.
 The Eileen and Rupert Warren Charitable Fund of the Community Foundation for Greater Buffalo has also been a long, loyal, and generous supporter of Matter at Hand.
 Funding each year is supplemented with grants from a variety of local businesses, individuals, and corporations, which over the years have included Clement and Karen Arrison; Conax Corporation; General Mills, Inc.; HSBC—North America; the Institute of Museum and Library Services; the LTN Foundation/Sierra Research Division; Rite Aid Pharmacies; and Starks Associates, Inc.

-In 2012, the Albright-Knox Art Gallery adopted the umbrella term Access AK to encompass the many dynamic accessible programs and services being offered at the Gallery, including Creative Connection, the new name for Matter at Hand.
-Access AK is made possible today through the generous support of the James H. Cummings Foundation, Inc. Endowment; The William M. Wood Foundation; and National Fuel.
+In 2012, the Albright-Knox Art Gallery adopted the umbrella term Access AK to encompass the many dynamic accessible programs and services being offered at the museum, including Creative Connection, the new name for Matter at Hand.
+Access AK is made possible today through the generous support of the James H. Cummings Foundation, Inc. Endowment; The William M. Wood Foundation; an anonymous donor; and National Fuel.